Rose family (Rosaceae)

 Cultivation: The preference is full or partial sun, and wet to moist conditions.
 The soil should be high in organic content, and can contain a little sand.
 The cooler climate of the Great Lakes region is preferred, rather than hot, dry summer heat.
 Occasionally, the leaves become spotted from foliar disease, otherwise it is not subject to any special problems.

-Range & Habitat: Queen-of-the-Prairie occurs primarily in scattered counties along the upper basin of the Illinois River and in the Chicago area.
+Range & Habitat: The native Queen-of-the-Prairie occurs primarily in scattered counties along the upper basin of the Illinois River and in the Chicago area.
 It has also been observed in east central Illinois (see Distribution Map), where it has been successfully introduced.
 This uncommon plant is listed as 'threatened' in Illinois.
 Habitats include moist black soil prairies, moist sand prairies, moist meadows along rivers in woodland areas, shrubby fens, and wet areas in or around seeps and springs.
 This is an indicator plant of high quality habitats, although in some areas it has been introduced as part of restoration efforts.